 The framework has an additional layer of “quality control” as NAFS guiding principles and the cross cutting themes (human rights, gender, civil society, environment and sustainability) were standardized and mainstreamed across the policy alternatives

 The NAFS Programme continues its mandate to create a technical dialogue platform with its stakeholders to discuss the future of Syria post-conflict and to ensure that the results already achieved are owned by a broad spectrum of Syrian stakeholders and remain relevant to the changing realities inside Syria.
-The Programmes utilizes the lens of gender as an integral part of the planning for the future of Syria.
+The Programme utilizes the gender lens as an integral part of the planning for the future of Syria.
 It examines the impact of the conflict on women and the particular vulnerabilities they face during times of conflict.
 However, women are not viewed merely as victims, but as leaders, activists, heads of war-affected households, breadwinners, and active agents for peace, change and reconciliation and as bearers of prime responsibility in recovering and reshaping the future of their country.
 As a result, in order to better capture these issues, NAFS mainstreamed the gender lens across all delivery sectors and placed it as one of its guiding principles.
+Read more.

 To better capture the inter-linkages and inter-dependencies and go beyond a silo-approach (sector by sector), the sectoral policy alternatives where restructured, revised and reshuffled according to a nexus-based approach, which relied heavily on the inter-relationship matrices.